neerjathakkar/academic-kickstart/content/authors/admin/_index.md

 Hi!
 My name is Neerja Thakkar.

-In June 2019, I graduated from Dartmouth with a BA in Computer Science and Mathematics.
-For the past year, I've been a visiting student at the University of Zaragoza's [Graphics and Imaging Lab](http://neerja.me/graphics.unizar.es) on a [Fulbright Research Scholarship](https://fulbright.es/) to Spain.

-In Fall 2020, I'm going to start my PhD in EECS at [Berkeley AI Research](https://bair.berkeley.edu/).
+I'm a first year PhD student in EECS at UC Berkeley, where I am lucky to work with [Hany Farid](https://farid.berkeley.edu/).
 I am interested in research in computer vision, computational photography, and digital forensics.

-I recently started a [blog](http://neerja.me/blog/)!
-[This post](https://neerja.me/post/intro/) is a good starting point.
+I am supported by a Chancellor's Fellowship from Berkeley.

+I did my undergrad at Dartmouth, where I studied Computer Science and Mathematics, and had the pleasure of working with [Chris Bailey-Kellogg](https://www.cs.dartmouth.edu/~cbk/cbk.php), [Wojciech Jarosz](https://cs.dartmouth.edu/~wjarosz/index.html), and [Neel Joshi](http://neelj.com/) at Microsoft Research.
+For the past year, I was a visiting student at the University of Zaragoza's [Graphics and Imaging Lab](http://neerja.me/graphics.unizar.es) on a [Fulbright Research Scholarship](https://fulbright.es/) to Spain.